Wildcats vs. Tigers: First Round Betting Trends, Record ATS, Home/Road Splits

 |142.8

-- Arizona has a 6-4 record against the spread while finishing 7-3 overall over its past 10 games.
+- Arizona is 6-4 against the spread and 7-3 overall in its last 10 contests.

+- Seven of Wildcats' past 10 contests have gone over the total.

+- Princeton has gone 7-3 over its last 10 contests, with a 7-3 record against the spread in that span.

-- The Wildcats have hit the over in seven of their past 10 games.
+- In their past 10 contests, the Tigers have hit the over seven times.

 - Arizona is 13-12-1 against the spread and 23-3 overall when scoring more than 68.6 points.